fredericktantowi/Esports-Analysis/README.md

     pandas: Data manipulation and analysis
     matplotlib & seaborn: Data visualization
-    (Optional) NumPy: Numerical computations
+    NumPy: Numerical computations

 Data Cleaning and Preprocessing:

     Import Libraries: Import necessary libraries using import statements.
     Load Data: Use pandas.read_csv or pandas.read_json to load the data depending on the format.
     Explore Data: Get an overview of the data using df.head(), df.info(), and descriptive statistics methods like df.describe().
-    Handle Missing Values: Identify and address missing values using techniques like imputation or deletion (if appropriate).
+    Handle Missing Values: Identify and address missing values using techniques like imputation or deletion.
     Data Cleaning: Clean and format data as needed (e.g., standardize date formats, convert currencies).

 Exploratory Data Analysis (EDA):